 - 1. A Narcotics Incident Report (form PV-3A, PV-3B or PV-3C) shall be completed whenever controlled substances are recovered.
 Only one PV-3A, PV-3B or PV-3C is required for seizures that occur at one location during a short time period even if it involves multiple types of controlled substances and/or multiple arrests. - 2.
 A supervisor may determine that a Department Memorandum (form PM-9E) (lieutenant's report) should be filed in lieu of the PV-3A, PV-3B or PV-3C.
 A lieutenant's report is filed in cases involving a significant seizure, buy-bust, search warrant, etc. - 3.
-The PV-3A shall be used for all seizures and controlled substance arrests made by the HIDTA. - 4.
+HIDTA personnel shall enter all HIDTA state drug seizures and arrests, that are not deemed confidential, into ACISS for data entry. - 4.
 The PV-3C shall be used for all seizures and controlled substances arrests made by non-HIDTA personnel.
 The PV-3C shall be reviewed and signed by a supervisor. - 5.
 The PV-3B shall be used in addition to PV-3A or PV-3C whenever multiple arrests are made and/or multiple seizures of controlled substances occur during one incident. - 6.
 The lieutenant's report shall be faxed to the HIDTA upon completion if the case is processed at a district station. - 7.
-All completed PV-3C reports shall be sent to the HIDTA weekly for data entry into ACISS. - C. See SOP 765 Evidence Seizure for state and federal evidence seizure requirements.

-D. PROPERTY CONTROL DIVISION (PCD)

-- 1. PCD shall be responsible for the retention of evidence in all narcotics cases. - 2.
+All completed PV-3C reports shall be sent to the HIDTA weekly for data entry into ACISS. - C. See SOP 765 Evidence Seizure for state and federal evidence seizure requirements. - D. PROPERTY CONTROL DIVISION (PCD) - 1.
+PCD shall be responsible for the retention of evidence in all narcotics cases. - 2.
 PCD personnel shall retrieve all items within the departments' "drug safes" Monday through Friday. - 3.
 Upon receipt of the envelope, the PCD officer shall stamp, initial, and date the security envelope. - 4.
 The PCD officer shall date and initial the security envelope before transporting the envelope to the regional crime laboratory.